sr-gi/bolt13/13-watchtowers.md

 Users must be registered before any service can be provided, as discussed in [User authentication](#user-authentication).
 Appointments from non-registered users are therefore rejected.

 A client may need to update an appointment after having sent it to the tower (for instance to update the fee, change the outputs, etc).
 The same message can be used to add new appointment or to update existing ones.
 If two appointments from the same user share a `locator`, the tower should interpret that as an update and override the oldest. `locators` are 128-bit values so unintended collisions whithin the same user should be unlikely.

-Users should identify appointments from the same channels using the same `tab_id` so it is easier to clear all the data when a channel is closed. `tab_ids` can be derived from `channel_ids` using a secret `magic_number` and then shortened to fit the `short_channel_id` lenght.
-Deriving `tab_ids` from `channel_ids` reduce the amount of information that the user has to keep around (since the same `magic_number` can be used for all channel derivations within the same tower).

-Grouping appointments in tabs leaks the amount of updates of a blinded channel.
-Users can choose not to group appointments in tabs by setting a random `tab_id` for each appointment.
-However, this will increase the number of messages exchanged between the user and the server to clear all appointments belonging to the same channel (`1` vs `n` messages for `n` updates).

 Block ciphers have a size multiple of the block length, which depends on the key size.
 Therefore the `encrypted_blob` have to be at least as big as: